maxrogers78/CalendarApp/README.md

 # Welcome to CalendarApp

-In this web site you can add, edit, reaed and delete events from a calendar!
+In this web site you can add, edit, read and delete events from a calendar!

 ### Technologies used (so far)